boolean-uk/cs-complexity/README.md

 }
 ```

-If you're lucky, the _item_ is **always** the first element of the _list_, so you'd have O(1).
-However, if you're unlucky, the _item_ will be in the last position, so you'd have O(n).
-When generalising, it is this _worse case_ you should consider - hence, the time complexity of this function is O(n).
+If `isIn` is lucky, the _item_ is **always** the first element of the _list_, so it would have O(1) time complexity.
+However, if it is unlucky, the _item_ will be in the last position, so it would have O(n) complexity.
+When generalising, it is this _worse case_ you should consider - hence, the time complexity of `isIn` is O(n).

-However, you could say this algorithm has worse case O(n) and best case O(1) and infer an average.
-Indeed, for some algorithms we can also make rigorous statements about the "average case" runtime.
-We will consider those later in the course.
+However, is is valid to _be specific_, too, and say that `isIn` has _worse case_ complexity of O(n), and _best case_ O(1), and thus infer some _average case_.
+Indeed, for some algorithms we can also make rigorous statements about their _average case_ runtime.
+We will consider some of those later in the course.

 ## Exercise